How to interpret documents 1: some Forbes diary entries

-5.1 There are few rules of thumb about how to interpret a body of evidence, whether this is letters, interviews, survey data or theoretical precepts and insights, but there are some points that are helpful to keep in mind.
+5.1 There are few rules of thumb about how to interpret a body of evidence, whether this is letters, interviews, survey data or theoretical precepts and insights, but there are some pointers that are helpful to keep in mind.

 5.2 Interpretation is usefully seen as an iterative matter of working backwards and forwards between data, analysis and the production of an interpretation that addresses wider questions.

-5.3 While interpretation is not fettered to an evidential base, it is linked to this; and in the last resort an evaluation of its credibility also involves that iterative relationship between interpretation, analysis and an evidential base.
+5.3 While interpretation is not fettered to an evidential base, it is linked to this; and in the last resort an evaluation of its credibility also involves the iterative relationship between interpretation, analysis and an evidential base.